joergenb/arf_topic_x/presentation.md

 Basically same scenario as previous one, but here one of the registered `usesIntermediary` RPs over-asks credentials; either from services that end-RPs own run themselves, or from services run by one of the other registrered Intermediaries.

-Since the `IntendedUse` class is not linked on of the specific Intermediaries, it appears to be no way for an end-relying party to stop such attack?
-No way for its Data y,  Th
+Since the `IntendedUse` class is not linked to any the specific Intermediaries, it appears to be no way for an end-relying party to stop such attack ?